RozierT/ReactPortfolio/ReadMe.md

 ## Installation

-You can install and modify this application by visiting the github repository https://github.com/RozierT/ReactPortfolio and taking the SSH key and cloning it on your local device
+You can install and modify this application by visiting the github repository https://github.com/RozierT/ReactPortfolio and taking the SSH key and cloning it on your local device.
+Then run an npm i to install the dependencies and an npm run dev to begin running the application

 ## Usage